briansmiley/RicochetRobots/README.md

 My (very WIP) [p5.js](https://p5js.org/) implementation of the out-of-print, surprisingly fun mental-shape-translation game [Ricochet Robots](https://en.wikipedia.org/wiki/Ricochet_Robots)

-Try out the latest* version on [my site](https://briansmiley.github.io/p5/ricochetrobots/) or fiddle with the code in in the [p5 Editor](https://editor.p5js.org/briansmiley/sketches/LJjfo8k1P)
+Try out the latest version on [my site](https://briansmiley.github.io/p5/ricochetrobots/) or fiddle with the code\* in in the [p5 Editor](https://editor.p5js.org/briansmiley/sketches/LJjfo8k1P)

-**Instructions**
+## **Instructions**

--
+- Click to select a robot
--Click to select a robot
+- `w` `a` `s` `d` or `↑` `←` `↓` `→` to move

--`w` `a` `s` `d` or `↑` `←` `↓` `→` to move
+- Robots move until they hit a wall or another robot

--Robots move until they hit a wall or another robot
+- Goal is to make the matching color robot reach the target shape in as few moves as possible (rainbow shape can be reached by any color).

--Goal is to make the matching color robot reach the target shape in as few moves as possible (rainbow shape can be reached by any color)
+- For multiplayer, players find solutions in their heads without moving robots on screen.
+Once a player claims a solution move count, start the minute timer, during which other players can propose faster solutions.
+Once time is up, demonstrate the fastest valid solution on screen and collect the point for the appropriate player

--`r` to reset current solution attempt
+- `r` resets the current solution attempt

--Clicking center shape resets turn and selects a new token
+- Clicking center shape resets the turn and selects a new token (e.g. if the current target is trivial or too challenging to reach)

--Click collect next to player who proposed the fastest route
+- Full original game instructions available [here](https://images-cdn.zmangames.com/us-east-1/filer_public/c0/b4/c0b482f1-ad3e-4e5d-ae48-0c11aa7c317a/en-ricochet_robot-rules.pdf)

--Full original game instructions [here](https://images-cdn.zmangames.com/us-east-1/filer_public/c0/b4/c0b482f1-ad3e-4e5d-ae48-0c11aa7c317a/en-ricochet_robot-rules.pdf)
+- Board is shuffled on each page load!

-<span style="font-size:.75em;">*as of 4/30/24</span>
+<span style="font-size:.75em;">\*as of 4/30/24</span>

 ![App screenshot](./images/gameplay.png)
-*App screenshot*
+_App screenshot_

 ![Box art](./images/ricochet_robots_box.png)
-*Original box art*
+_Original box art_

 ![Board game image](./images/ricochet_robots_real.jpeg)
-*Physical game*
+_Physical game_